MatthewPontarolo/genetics/README.md

 # genetics
-Simulates changes in phenotypes and genotypes over generations
+Simulates changes in phenotypes and genotypes over generations.

+To do:
+- Begin